Balhae controversies: Chinese

 While the study of Balhae draws on a wide range of textual sources, most investigations of its ethnicity start from the two official histories of the Tang dynasty.
 Efforts have been made to seek evidence in other texts but works by Balhae authors are extremely scarce.

 According to the Old Book of Tang, the founder of Balhae, Da Zuorong or Dae Joyeong, was a Mohe but adds that he was gaoli biezhong (高麗別種).
 Literally speaking, biezhong means "separate kind."
 The term gaoli biezhong has been interpreted in different ways.
 Korean historians believe it means "a branch of the Goguryeo people" while Japanese and Chinese researchers believe it means "distinct from Goguryeo".
 Lei Yijie and Yao Yucheng argue that biezhong does not indicate ethnicity at all and was used in Chinese official sources in situations where different groups with similar culture occupied the same area.
-Kaizaburo Hino suggests that Da Zuorong or Dae Joyeoung was a member of the Mohe that were incorporated into Goguryeo populace, as the need to explicitly mention gaoli biezhong would have otherwise been unnecessary.
+Kaizaburo Hino suggests that Da Zuorong or Dae Joyeoung was a member of the Mohe that were incorporated into the Goguryeo populace, as the need to explicitly mention gaoli biezhong would have otherwise been unnecessary.

-According to Han Ciu-cheol, the Old Book states that the customs of Balhae such as coming of age ceremonies, marriages, funerals and memorial rites, were the same as Goguryeo, which Korean historians often cite to support their arguments.
-According to Kim Eun Gug, the Old Book indicates that the Tang court bestowed Mu of Balhae the title of “King of Kyeru Commandery," which is significant because Kyeru (Gyeru) was the name that was used to denote old Goguryeo territory.
+According to Han Ciu-cheol, the Old Book states that the customs of the Balhae, such as coming of age ceremonies, marriages, funerals, and memorial rites, were the same as with the Goguryeo, which Korean historians often cite to support their arguments.
+However the original quotation in the Old Book does not make any specific mention of the social customs that were similar, and compares Balhae not just to Goguryeo but also to the Khitans: "The customs and habits were the same as in Goryeo and Khitan.
+It had its script, books and documents."
+According to Kim Eun Gug, the Old Book indicates that the Tang court bestowed Mu of Balhae the title of "King of Kyeru Commandery," which is significant because Kyeru (Gyeru) was the name that was used to denote old Goguryeo territory.
 Kim Eun Gug believe this indicates that the Tang recognized Balhae as Goguryeo's successor.